jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 Currently implicit solvent effect cannot be taken into consideration.
 But you can use the converged CASSCF wave function `*_NO.fch` file as an initial guess to your further calculations which takes implicit solvent effect into consideration.

 ## A3 Bug Report
 If you find any bug frequently occurs, please go to [MOKIT GitLab](https://gitlab.com/jxzou/mokit) to download the latest version of MOKIT and check whether the bug still exists.
 If it still exists, you can

+(1) Open an [issue](https://gitlab.com/jxzou/mokit/-/issues) on the GitLab page of MOKIT.
+(2) Join the Tencent QQ group (Group ID: 470745084) if you can communicate in Chinese.
+It is recommended to show your problem in the QQ group.
+Private messages through QQ will probably be answered with the least/lowest priority.
-(1) contact the author jxzou via E-mail njumath[at]sina.cn, with your input file (.gjf, .fch) and output files attached;
+(3) Contact the developer jxzou via E-mail njumath[at]sina.cn, with your input and output files attached.
-(2) open an [issue](https://gitlab.com/jxzou/mokit/-/issues) on the GitLab page of MOKIT;
-(3) (if you can communicate in Chinese) you can join the Tencent QQ group (Group
-ID: 470745084).

 ## A4 Acknowledgement
 Thanks to all MOKIT developers and users for constructive suggestions, bugs report and contributions.